pospolitaki/translations/README.md

 }
 ```

-We can see that the message with `id` "Home.home" was modified and "Login.email" was added.<br>
+We can see that in the `fresh-es.json` the message with `id` "Home.home" was modified and "Login.email" was added.<br>
 Let's check next commands results.

 1. Command: